helsingborg-stad/F-AI/tools/qa-notebook/README.md

 #### 5.1 VS Code
 Open notebook project in VS code.

-Select your previously created virtual environemnt by pressing button "Select Kernel" (top right corner).
+Select your previously created virtual environment by pressing button "Select Kernel" (top right corner).

 Press the "Run All" button to run all the cells.